vhbelvadi/LaTeX-lecture-notes-class/README.md

 You can also include secondary options for your document.
 Again, pick one from each set below:

-1. Customise page headers as needed:
+1. Customise page headers as needed (default: current/next sections and subsections):
 - `headertitle` to display the main title/short alternative title
 - `headersection` to display the current/next section as appropriate
 - `headersubsection` to display the current/next subsection as appropriate
 - `headerno` for a blank header (footers still display page numbers)

-**NB** The default behaviour is to display current/next sections and subsections.

 2. Customise theorem numbering as needed:
 - `theoremnosection`